 The hospital’s mission is to deliver high-quality, cost-efficient healthcare through the efforts of its greatest asset—the more than 800 physicians, 3,000 employees and 3,700 volunteers who constitute The Valley Hospital.
 Please click here to learn about how Valley partners with its patients to make health care safer.

-The Valley Hospital is part of Valley Health System that also includes Valley Home Care and Valley Medical Group.
-The Valley Hospital is affiliated with the NewYork-Presbyterian Healthcare System.
+The Valley Hospital is part of Valley Health System, which also includes Valley Home Care and Valley Medical Group.

 For a list of the insurance companies honored by Valley please click here.

 To view our Patient Bill of Rights, click here.